-Food Systems (FOSC 202) provides students with the background knowledge required to understand how the specifications, handling and processing of raw food materials (such as meat and fish products,dairy products, fruit and vegetables) impact on the functionality and quality of the final product.
-Students will also gain an in-depth knowledge of how processing technologies, quality assurance and risk assessment enables food companies produce safe, high-quality and nutritious foods to feed populations.
+Food Systems and Quality provides students with knowledge of how the specifications, handling, and processing of raw food materials (such as meat and fish products, dairy products, fruit and vegetables) impact the functionality and quality of the final product.
+Students will also gain an in-depth knowledge of how processing technologies, quality assurance, and risk assessment enable food companies to produce safe, high-quality, and nutritious foods.
+A combination of lectures, laboratory experiments, presentations, workshops, and trips to food companies provides students with both theory and hands-on practical experience.

 |Teaching period||Semester 2 (On campus)|